 Many people don’t realize that the Jazz music genre originated in the African-American communities of the late 19th and early 20th centuries.
 The genre ranges from ragtime to present day jazz stylings with its heavy use of improvisation, polyrhythms, syncopation, swing note, blue notes, brass, European harmony and American popular music, and continues to develop a sound and feel all of its own.

 Antoine’s distinctive vocal style is perfectly complemented by a very talented group of musicians: double bassist Guy Levi, Saxophone player Kobi Salomon, drummer Roi Oliel and jazz pianist Asaf Finkelstein.
 The group’s tremendous creativity, interaction and collaboration really brings to life Antoine’s debut album “Somewhere Along The Way.”

-Antoine is very passionate about his sophomore project Nature Boy – A Tribute To Nate “King” Cole.
+Antoine is very passionate about his sophomore project Nature Boy – The Music of Nat “King” Cole.
 “Because NKC was such a masterful storyteller, the songs featured in this project address universal themes, as well as deeply personal, struggles, hopes, loves, regrets, and fears.
 I tend to take the listener on an emotional and spiritual journey through the experiences of life.
 These songs are imbued with such emotion and spiritual feeling that the stories they tell will resonate deeply today among a new generation as well as veteran jazz and NKC lovers.”
-He hope is to share, through a NKC’s music, the awe he experiences whenever he listens to songs such as My Funny Valentine or Nature Boy.
+He hopes to share, through NKC’s music, the awe he experiences whenever he listens to songs such as My Funny Valentine or Nature Boy.
 For Antoine, expressing these stories musically is what being a jazz singer is all about and in retelling them in his own voice he strives to bring them to life for a new generation!